top of page

 After you’ve identified a clear concept for a song, the next step in the journey is to write the rest of it.
 This is where we work out all the musical parts: the melodies, chord progressions, rhythmic elements, and lyrics that will become our verse, chorus, and bridge sections.

 Are you stuck here at the songwriting phase?
-Download the The Songwriting Cheatsheet.
+The Music Production Planning Pack has a songwriting cheat sheet in it!

 3. Pre-production